PennCreativeLabs/git-workshop/workshop.md

 Git uses pretty much standard conflict resolution markers.
 The top part of the block, which is everything between `<<<<<< HEAD` and `======` is what was in your current branch.\
-The bottom half is the version that is present from the `alpher` branch.
+The bottom half is the version that is present from the `merge-conflict-practice` branch.
 To resolve the conflict, you either choose one side or merge them as you see fit.

-For example, I might decide to choose the version from the `alpher` branch.
+For example, I might decide to choose the version from the `merge-conflict-practice` branch.

 Now, try to **fix the merge conflict**.
 Pick the text that you think is